jwwandy/Image-GrayToColor/README.md

 # Image-GrayToColor
-My final project for the Machine Learning course in NTHU with Johnson Wang.
+My Machine Learning course final project in NTHU with Johnson Wang.

 The Goal is to autocolorize grayscale image using machine learning algorithm.